Our Projects

 Chatbot

 The goal of Chatbot is to enable C1C0 to respond intelligently to a spectrum of different questions and commands.
-This project utilizes a ton of machine learning and natural language processing, and is the central hub for communication between the user and C1C0 and its other computing processes.
+This project involves the difficult task of filtering speech from noise and natural language processing, and is the central hub for communication between the user and C1C0 and its other computing processes.

 Locomotion